Personalized Reward Learning with Interaction-Grounded Learning (IGL): Related Work

-Online learning algorithms in supervised learning, contextual bandits, reinforcement learning~\citep{bishop2006pattern,kober2013reinforcement,zhou2015survey,bzdok2018machine,hoi2021online,brunton2022data,alsubari2022data} all optimize over hand-crafted scalar rewards.
-Partial label learning (PLL) approaches~\citep{feng2019partial,gong2022partial,wang2022pico} in supervised learning learn strategies when the underlying ground-truth label are noisy.
-Branches of reinforcement learning like inverse reinforcement learning~\citep{fu2017learning,arora2021survey}, imitation learning~\citep{hussein2017imitation,oh2018self}, robust reinforcement learning~\citep{zhou2021finite,panaganti2022robust} exists that learn from historical data without access to the underlying true reward models.
-However these methods require expert demonstration data, are incapable of generalizing \citet{chen2022generative} to different feedback signals, and generally need expensive compute and enormous sampling capabilities for learning.
+\textbf{Eliminating reward engineering.} Online learning algorithms in supervised learning, contextual bandits and reinforcement learning all optimize over hand-crafted scalar rewards~\citep{hoi2021online}.
+Previous work in areas such as inverse reinforcement learning~\citep{arora2021survey}, imitation learning~\citep{hussein2017imitation} and robust reinforcement learning~\citep{zhou2021finite,panaganti2022robust} attempt to learn from historical data without access to the underlying true reward models.
+However these methods either require expert demonstration data, use hand-crafted objectives to incorporate additional human cues~\citep{saran2020understanding, saran2020efficiently, saran2022understanding} or are incapable of generalizing to different feedback signals~\citep{chen2022generative}, and generally need expensive compute and enormous sampling capabilities for learning.
 In this context, IGL~\citep{xie2021interaction,xie2022interaction} is a novel paradigm, where a learner's goal is to optimally \textit{interact} with the environment with no explicit reward or demonstrations to ground its policies.
-Our proposed approach to IGL, $\texttt{IGL-P(3)}$ further enables learning of personalized reward functions for different feedback signals.
+Our proposed approach to IGL, \iglthree, further enables learning of personalized reward functions for different feedback signals.